 Once the UE is registered in 5GC, the MSGin5G Client in the UE and the MSGin5G Server may use TLS for authentication as specified in Annex B of TS 33.535 [91] with the MSGin5G Server taking the role of AKMA AF.

-Editor's Note: Further clarification on usage of GPSI or SUPI for authorization in MSGin5G services is FFS.

 Methods other than TLS with AKMA may be used for authentication between the MSGin5G Client and MSGin5G Server, depending on the Ua* protocols.

+A secure connection shall be established between MSGin5G Client and MSGin5G Server before client authorization.
+If SEAL is supported then the Identity Management for the MSGin5G client shall follow the procedure defined in TS 33.434[xx], to obtain an access token from the SEAL Identity Management server scoped for accessing services from MSGin5G Server.
+The access token shall include the UE service ID and MSGin5G UE ID which is presented to the MSGin5G server for authorization. .
+The MSGin5G server shall present the access token to the MSGin5G server when requesting the MSGin5G services.
+The MSGin5G server shall validate the signature of the access token prior to granting the requested services.
+The method used to provision the MSGin5G server with the SEAL Identity Management Server signature validation credentials is out of scope of this document.

+NOTE: If SEAL architecture and Identity Management Server are not supported then UE service ID is not authorized.

 *****End of Change*****